VenusProtocol/venus-protocol-documentation/technical-reference/reference-isolated-pools/token-converter/AbstractTokenConverter.md

 * Restricted by ACM

 #### ❌ Errors
-* ConversionTokensActive thrown when convert is already active
+* ConversionTokensActive thrown when conversion is already active

 - - -